(naf AZ oh leen)

 Tedizolid: May enhance the hypertensive effect of Sympathomimetics.
 Tedizolid may enhance the tachycardic effect of Sympathomimetics.
 Monitor therapy

 Tricyclic Antidepressants: May enhance the vasopressor effect of Alpha1-Agonists.
 Tricyclic Antidepressants may diminish the vasopressor effect of Alpha1-Agonists.
 Monitor therapy

-Frequency not defined: Ocular: Blurred vision, discomfort, intraocular pressure increased, irritation, lacrimation, mydriasis, punctuate keratitis, redness
+Frequency not defined: Ophthalmic: Blurred vision, eye discomfort, eye irritation, eye redness, increased intraocular pressure, lacrimation, mydriasis, punctuate keratitis

 • Cardiovascular disease: Use with caution in patients with cardiovascular abnormalities or hypertension.